Eventus Capital Corp.

 (a) We will receive a commission from the Issuer upon successful completion of the Offering.

 (c) Eventus Capital is a related registrant of Lynwood Capital Management Inc. (together with funds it manages, “Lynwood”).
-Lynwood may also participate in private placements involving Eventus Capital.
+Lynwood may participate in private placements where Eventus Capital is acting as a finder or an agent to the Issuer.

 Disclosure of Costs, Charges and Compensation